 Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Generators not eligible to be exempt from registration with AEMO >=30MW.
 Too detailed to list here.
-Please refer to section 5.2.6.2 on page 60 of this document.
+Please refer to section 5.2.6.2 on page 61 of this document.
 Compliance with the NER clauses S5.2.5.5 and S5.2.5.13 To be negotiated with the DNSP however standards will be based upon the NER.
 Harmonic tolerance.
-5.2.7 (Page 63) All generators.
-Generators shall be designed to operate in the presence of harmonic voltage distortion up to the limits in Table 9 on page 63 of this document.
+5.2.7 (Page 64) All generators.
+Generators shall be designed to operate in the presence of harmonic voltage distortion up to the limits in Table 9 on page 64 of this document.
 To be negotiated with the DNSP however if a lower capability is accepted the Generator may be required to fund works to reduce voltage harmonic distortion levels on the distribution network.
 Harmonic injection limits.
-5.2.8 (Page 63) Generators eligible to be exempt from registration with AEMO <30MW.
-Source of harmonic current produced by an embedd page 63 of the document. ed generator must be less than listed in Table 10 on Generators not eligible to be exempt from registration with AEMO >=30MW.
-In addition to above, compliance with emission limits AS/NZS610003.6:2001. s calculated in accordance with Negative sequence injection limits.
-5.2.9 (Page 64) Generators < 10MW.
-Compliance with Table 11 on page 64 of this document.
-Demonstration that the generator will not cause the DNSP to exceed the EDC negative sequence voltage limits on any part of the network.
-Injection limits can for example exceed those listed in Table 11 on page 64 if this lowers negative sequence voltage on the DNSP network.
+5.2.8 (Page 64) Generators eligible to be exempt from registration with AEMO <30MW.
+Source of harmonic current produced by an embedded generator must be less than listed i page 65 of the document. h Generators not eligible to be exempt from registration with AEMO >=30MW.
+In addition to above, compliance with emission limit AS/NZS610003.6:2001. s calculated in accordance with Negative sequence injection limits.
+5.2.9 (Page 65) Generators < 10MW.
+Compliance with Table 11 on page 66 of this document.
+Demonstration that the generator will not cause the DNSP to exceed the EDCoP negative sequence voltage limits on any part of the network.
+Injection limits can for example exceed those listed in Table 11 on page 66 if this lowers negative sequence voltage on the DNSP network.
 Generators ≥ 10MW Compliance with the NER clause S5.2.5.6 Zero sequence injection limits.
-5.2.9 (Page 64) LV generator.
+5.2.9 (Page 65) LV generator.
 Maximum size of single phase generator is 10kVA.
 For three phase generators zero sequence current must be less than 5% of positive sequence.
 To be negotiated with the DNSP.
 In regions where three phase power is unavailable, larger single phase generators will be considered.
 HV generator.
 Zero sequence current shall be zero under all conditions.
 To be negotiated with the DNSP.

-Revision:2.0Revision Date:12/11/2021
+Revision:3.0Revision Date:27/0